-NetIQ eDirectory 8.8 SP8 includes new features and resolves several previous issues.
-You can upgrade to eDirectory 8.8 SP8 from eDirectory 8.8 SP7 or before, or perform a new installation. eDirectory 8.8 SP8 includes all fixes and features addressed in each eDirectory 8.8 SP7 Field Patches.
+NetIQ eDirectory 8.8 SP8 Patch 4 includes new features and resolves several previous issues.
+The installation program provides the ability to upgrade from eDirectory 8.8 SP8 onwards or perform a new installation.

-For a full list of all issues resolved in NetIQ eDirectory 8.8, including all patches and service packs, refer to TID 3426981, “History of Issues Resolved in eDirectory 8.8.x.”.
+For a full list of all issues resolved in eDirectory 8.8, including all patches, refer to TID 3426981, “History of Issues Resolved in eDirectory 8.8.x”.

 For information about what’s new in previous releases, see the “Previous Releases” section in the NetIQ eDirectory online documentation Web site.

 For information about security services that are bundled with eDirectory and other components used with eDirectory, see Section 5.0, Additional Documentation.

 This section lists the new functionalities and features for this release:

 iMonitor supports the following browers:

 NOTE:Check the currently installed NetIQ and third-party applications to determine if eDirectory 8.8 SP8 is supported before upgrading your existing eDirectory environment.
 It is also highly recommended that you back up eDirectory prior to any upgrades.